NullVoxPopuli/ember-resources/MIGRATIONS.md

 This codemod runs on all js, ts, gjs, and gts files from within the invoked current working directory.

+The source for the codemod is [here](https://github.com/NullVoxPopuli/ember-resources/tree/main/codemod) and if anyone runs in to any problems, please open an issue <3

 - Class-based resource implementation moved to [ember-modify-based-class-resource](https://github.com/NullVoxPopuli/ember-modify-based-class-resource/)